AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 }
 ```

-- The `State.cs` file in an aelf blockchain smart contract holds the variables that store the contract's data, making sure this data is saved and accessible whenever the contract needs it.
+- The `State.cs` file on the aelf blockchain smart contract holds the variables that store the contract's data, making sure this data is saved and accessible whenever the contract needs it.

 #### Implement Role Smart Contract

-The implementation of the Role smart contract inside file `src/RoleContract.cs` is as follows:
+The implementation of the role contract inside file `src/RoleContract.cs` is as follows:

 ```csharp title="src/RoleContract.cs"
 using AElf.Sdk.CSharp;